Vidyo/vidyoplatform.github.io/VidyoPlatformDeveloperGuide.md

 <a class="headerAnchor" name="Portals"></a>
 ## Portals

-TODO
+The portal is a centralized call control service that is part of the VidyoPlatform infrastructure.
+It acts as the back-end server that handles all web service API requests.
+The portal can be virtually subdivided into individual logical segments called tenants.
+If you are working with an individual tenant, use the tenant FQDN for the portal address.

 ---

 <a class="headerAnchor" name="Rooms"></a>
 ## Rooms

-In the VidyoPlatform, rooms are virtual meeting points in your application, that can either be created in advance (TODO: maybe add some description how here) or created ad-hoc via the VidyoPlatform Server API.
+In the VidyoPlatform, rooms are virtual meeting points in your application, which can be created via the [VidyoPlatform Server API](https://support.vidyocloud.com/hc/en-us/articles/360007515433-Web-Services-API-User-Guide).

 A room operates in the VidyoPlatform as a collection of users joining in a video session together.
 These users are referred to as participants.
 You can get notified on participant updates or send and receive messages with participants connected to the same room.